 - Pour ½ of the salsa verde into the pot.
 Top with the chicken breasts and pour the remaining salsa verde over the chicken.

-- Place the lid on the Instant Pot and set to “manual”.
+- Place the lid on the Instant Pot, turn the valve to “sealing,” and select “manual”.
 Set the timer for 10 minutes.

-- Return the chicken to the pot and stir to combine.
+- Return the chicken to the pot and stir to combine with the rest of the ingredients.